Serjeant-at-arms: South Africa

 The serjeant-at-arms is a member of the parliamentary staff who acts as the official guardian of the mace, a decorated rod which is the symbol of the authority of the Parliament of South Africa.
 The mace must be in position in the National Assembly chamber during a plenary sitting.

 The serjeant-at-arms is also responsible for maintaining the attendance register of the members of House members.
 They must also maintain order in the House and remove people from the House as ordered by the speaker.

 According to the National Assembly Rules, "the Serjeant-at-Arms shall remove, or cause to be removed, any stranger from any part of a Chamber which has been set apart for members only, and also any stranger who, having been admitted into any other part of the Chamber, misconducts himself or herself or does not withdraw when strangers are ordered to withdraw."

 The serjeant-at-arms is attired in a black tailcoat, waistcoat, starched white shirt, bow tie, and white gloves.
-The current serjeant-at-arms is Regina Mhlomi, who succeeded Godfrey Cleinwerck.
+The current serjeant-at-arms is Tebello Maleeme, who was preceded by Regina Mhlomi, who succeeded Godfrey Cleinwerck.
 The usher of the black rod is Vincent Shabalala, whose duty it is to escort the presiding officers of the National Council of Provinces into its chamber.